JosephABudd/kickzig/Create-The-Messages.md

 ## The RemoveContact message

 The RemoveContact message contains the id of a contact record that the user wants removed.

-The RemoveContact back-end messenger removes the user selected contact record from the store.
-Then the RemoveContact back-end messenger triggers the RebuildContactList messenger.
+1. Removes the record from the store.
+   * If there is an error then closes down the app by calling exit.
+   * Otherwise
+     * Returns the message with success information.
+     * Triggers the RebuildContactList messenger.

 ```shell
 ＄ kickzig message add-fbf RemoveContact